jarrodmillman/talk-scipy.in2015/slides.md

 - But, simple random \textcolor{blue}{sampling without replacement} produces an exchangeable, but \textbf{not} independent, sequence of random variables.

-## Two sample problem

-- \textcolor{blue}{Question} Does a given fertilizer increase the yield of a certain crop?

-- \textcolor{blue}{Experiment} Apply the fertilizer to exactly half of the field.
-  Measure crop yield in the two halves.

-## Two sample (aside: experimental design)

-To avoid confounding

-- divide the field into small, equally-sized blocks
--

 ## Effect of treatment in a randomized controlled experiment \small \url{www.stat.berkeley.edu/~stark/Teach/S240/Notes/lec1.pdf}